Q&A: Where are we in the COVID-19 vaccine race?

 Could these be the first widely available coronavirus vaccines?

-Sinovac said on Wednesday mid-stage trial results showed its CoronaVac vaccine triggered a quick immune response but the level of antibodies produced was lower than in people who had recovered from the disease.
+Sinovac said on Nov.
+18 that mid-stage trial results showed its CoronaVac vaccine triggered a quick immune response but the level of antibodies produced was lower than in people who hadrecovered from the disease.

-CNBG has said to expects early trial data as soon as November.
+CNBG has said it expects early trial data as soon as November.

 Russia has also given the Sputnik V vaccine developed by the Gamaleya Institute to 10,000 members of the general population considered at high risk of contracting the virus.

-(Reporting by Carl O'Donnell in New York; Additional reporting by Julie Steenhuysen in Chicago, Michael Erman in New York, Ludwig Burger in Frankfurt, Alistair Smout in London and Polina Ivanova in Moscow; Editing by Caroline Humer, Edwina Gibbs and David Clarke)
+(Reporting by Carmel Crimmins and Carl O'Donnell; Additional reporting by Julie Steenhuysen in Chicago, Michael Erman in New York, Ludwig Burger in Frankfurt, Alistair Smout in London and Polina Ivanova in Moscow; Editing by Caroline Humer, Edwina Gibbs, David Clarke and Susan Fenton)